Translated by MATCHA

 Written by Inubushi Yoshiyuki

-White Day is the day when a man who received chocolates on Valentine's Day gives back a gift of sweets to the person that gave them to him.
+White Day is the day when a men who received chocolates on Valentine's Day gives back a gift of sweets to the person that gave them to him.

-In this article we will explain the origin of the holiday and introduce a few interesting facts about it.
+In this article, we explain the origin of this holiday and introduce a few interesting facts about it.

 Why is it Called 'White' Day?

-In the 1960's, when Valentine's Day first arrived in Japan, it wasn't customary for a man who got chocolate to return the favor at all, but then the idea of giving a different gift in return began to spread.
+In the 1960s, when Valentine's Day first came to Japan, it wasn't customary for a man who received chocolate to return the favor at all, but then the idea of giving a different gift in return began to spread.
 However, the name "White Day" wasn't used until much later.

 The first recorded usage of the term was in 1980.
-A confectionery shop called Ishimura Mansei-dō and the National Confectionery Industry Association held the first White Day on March 14th, and from there the event went country-wide.
+A confectionery shop called Ishimura Mansei-do and the National Confectionery Industry Association starting referring to March 14 as White Day , and from there the event went country-wide.

 There are many theories surrounding the origins of the name, but the reason appears to be that white gives a sense of purity, and the younger generations tend to use it in expressions of love.

 Giving chocolate on Valentine's Day is the norm.
-But what should you give your partner on White Day?
+But what should you give someone on White Day?

 Most people give things like marshmallows, cookies, and candy.
-However, each sweet has its own hidden meaning, and must be chosen with care.
+However, each sweet has a different connotation, and must be chosen with care.
 We will introduce the meanings one by one.

 1. Marshmallows: Love or Hate?

-Before White Day came into its own in the 1970's, marshmallows were popular.
+Before White Day came into its own in the 1970s, marshmallows were popular.
 Particularly chocolate covered in marshmallow were said to stand for the girl's feelings (chocolate) returned covered in pure love (marshmallows).
-More recently, due to the fact that marshmallows melt and disappear, they are being passed out with the meaning of I dislike you.
+More recently, due to the fact that marshmallows melt and dissolve, they are being passed out with the meaning of I dislike you.

 Marshmallows might be something to avoid on White Day.